The NewRock Model

 The systematic abuse of community built into the business model of Facebook and Google can be displaced—by design—with an approach to business that harmonizes commercial and community interests.
 As the NewRock model replicates and scales, it rewards behavior that protects community and punishes those who exploit.
 At the macro level, our stakeholder-responsive strategy provides a hedge against the systemic risks imbedded at the core of today’s consensus model.

-NewRock will reconstitute a bottom-up, stakeholder-inclusive hybrid model that—but for those profiled on The Hidden Tax on Humanity website—would have been implemented in China, as agreed to in 2000, in Indonesia in 2002 and in Latin America in 2012.
-Those calling for closer government oversight of Facebook and Google fail to grasp that those firms were designed to do precisely what they are doing.
-Rather than risk regulatory capture by these powerful firms, NewRock proposes to displace user-abusive firms with a superior user-owned and community-responsive design.
+NewRock will reconstitute a bottom-up, stakeholder-inclusive hybrid model that—but for those profiled on The Hidden Tax on Humanity website—would have been implemented in China, as agreed to in 2000, in Indonesia in 2002, in Algeria in 2010 and in Latin America in 2012.
+Those calling for closer government oversight of Facebook and Google fail to grasp that those firms were designed to do precisely what they do.
+Psychographic-assisted micro-targeting is their business model.
+Rather than risk regulatory capture by these powerful firms, NewRock proposes to displace user-abusive firms with a user-owned and community-responsive design.

 NewRock adheres to the principle that you cannot fight fire with fire.
 Nor can hate be used to defeat the hate-mongers profiled on the site.
-The only practical and sustainable solution is through improved design that unites rather than fractures community, including information technology that protects rather than exploits user privacy.
-You cannot solve a problem until you fully understand it.
+The only practical and sustainable solution is through improved design that unites rather than fractures community, including information technologies that protect rather than exploit user privacy.
+A problem cannot be solved until it is fully grasped—a key purpose of this site.

 This challenge is best addressed with a replicable and scalable business model able to address systemic risks in a genuinely holistic fashion.
 NewRock’s hybrid model offers a for-profit means to incentivize and finance a low-carbon future while supporting the social entrepreneurs required to create healthy and sustainable communities.
 Absent a proactively inclusive economic model, current trends will continue to fracture societies, create oligarchies and fuel the extremism that accompanies the indignity of poverty, illiteracy and trans-generational exclusion.